aappddeevv/scalajs-reaction/docs/src/main/tut/docs/datainterop.md

 ```
 does not communicate that it can be null explicitly as in typescript.
 Perhaps, a `var field1: String|Null`.
 There's nothing wrong with that except scala already defines that String to be potentially null so why go through the hassle!

-Also, if you see a trait with just a plain String and you want an Option just wrap it as in scala, `Option(field1)` since Option translates null to None in plain scala to begin with.
+If you see a trait with just a plain String and you want an Option just wrap it just like in, `Option(field1)` since Option translates null to None in plain scala to begin with.

+## Scala -> JS
+The story is a bit easier on he Scala -> JS connection.
+You generally need this when stuffing data into a data structured destined for the js side of the world.

+* Have (a: Option[T]):
+   * `a.orUndefined` yields an UndefOr which is the type that will probably be in most of your non-native JS traits
+   * Use `a.getOrElse(null)` to obtain the value or null for some non-native JS traits
+* Have (a: A):
+   * Wrap it ala `js.defined(a)` to get an `UndefOr[A]` to satisfy your trait's type (if you used the approach above).
+   * If the value could be null, you can wrap it in Option(a) then convert it as described above to obtain an UndefOr.
+However if your JS target is `A|null` then there is nothing you need to do as scala and javascript both match the desired semantics.

+## pimps
-Check out `syntax.scala` for many pimps that you can apply to UndefOr values to help with data manipulation on the scala side.
+Check out [syntax.scala](https://github.com/aappddeevv/scalajs-react/blob/master/scalajs-react-core/src/main/scala/syntax.scala) for many pimps that you can apply to UndefOr values to help with data manipulation on the scala side.
 There's alot there and its easy to forget them unless they are in a cheatsheet.

 ## Don't Forget About a Structural Check
 There is a little known converter in scala.js.
 If you have two traits that are not related but have overlapping fields, you may need to cast one to the other what is essentially a structural cast, check out [funky structural cast-kindof](https://www.scala-js.org/api/scalajs-library/latest/#scala.scalajs.js.package@use[A](x:A):scala.scalajs.js.Using[A]).

 ## TL;DR
 Let's assume that typescript is not properly annotated and some undefineds and nulls get mixed up.